kurokood/recipe_sharing_app/README.md

-## Recipe Sharing APP
+## Serverless Recipe Sharing App with Secure User Authentication via Amazon Cognito

 ## Project Description
 ![](https://github.com/kurokood/recipe_sharing_app/blob/master/app-frontend.png)

-This portfolio site is inspired by the concepts of the Cloud Resume Challenge by Forrest Brazeal.
-It demonstrates a foundational understanding of serverless architecture through a practical, hands-on project.
-The system architecture is illustrated below.

-In this project, I provisioned a personal static portfolio site hosted on Amazon S3, integrated with Amazon CloudFront for content delivery and a custom domain managed via Route 53.
-The site also features a visitor counter implemented using API Gateway, an AWS Lambda function, and Amazon DynamoDB for storing visit data.

-NOTE: I provisioned the entire infrastructure using Infrastructure as Code (IaC) with Terraform.

-You can use the information and instructions below to replicate this project and gain hands-on experience with core Terraform and AWS concepts.
-Happy learning! ☁️
+Recipe Sharing App is a fully serverless, cloud-native web application built on AWS.
+The frontend is hosted on Amazon S3 and delivered globally through CloudFront, with a custom domain managed via Route 53.
+User authentication is securely handled using Amazon Cognito, allowing users to sign up, log in, and manage their sessions.

+The application backend is powered by API Gateway and AWS Lambda, which manage the core logic for submitting and retrieving recipes.
+All recipe data is stored in Amazon DynamoDB, a scalable NoSQL database.
+This project demonstrates best practices in serverless architecture, authentication, and real-world use of AWS services for modern web applications.

 ## Architectural Diagram